anthol42/torchbuilder/Documentation/ResultTable.md

 saving.
 Then, we can register a result in the table.
 Each line/results in a table are called records.
 It is strongly suggested to register records at the beginning of the script since it will stop the program if the experiment has already been done, thus preventing the run of two identical jobs.
 Next, if the job is unique and no errors are thrown, this method will return a RecordSocket.
-RecordSockets are the object you program will interact with.
-They are directly connected to the table, but are limited to write in their allocated space.  this prevents data corruption.
+RecordSockets are the object your program will interact with.
+They are directly connected to the table, but are limited to write in their allocated space.
+This prevents data corruption.
 In addition, to add a layer of security, RecordSockets can be used only once.
 This means that once the results are written, they cannot be updated.
 This improves data authenticity.
 This explication was the basic usage of Results Tables.
-When using the write method, you must pass EVERY metrics recorded in the Table at it's construction by the TableBuilder.
+When using the write method, you must pass EVERY metrics recorded in the Table at its construction by the TableBuilder.
 Metrics are passed as keywords arguments (kwargs) to the write method and must not contain spelling errors.

 ### How to use
 1. Create a table with TableBuilder (see documentation)
-2. Load your table at the beginning of the script.
+2. Load your table at the beginning of the script and setup the error handling.
+(See examples)
 3. Register the result and retrieve the RecordSocket.
 (At the begining of the script)
 4. Use the RecordSocket to write the final results at the end of the experiment.
 (Note that this can only be done once.)